siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/appscan/steps.md

 ### Retrieve Report

+For Plugin v24 and above: Reports are saved as a json files named [reportFIID]-Summary.json.

-Retrieve report pack summary and specific report information from AppScan Enterprise.
+Upto Plugin v23:Retrieve report pack summary and specific report information from AppScan Enterprise.
 Reports are saved as a xml files named [reportFIID]-Summary.xml and [reportFIID]-[reportName].xml